jennlai95/t3a2-fitness-class/README.md

 ## Functionality/ feature
 #### User registration and Authentication
 - To book classes, users must create new accounts first, so they can be contacted for any changes in class times and also to make payment and keep track of their user date.
+- Users can create, edit and delete own account

 - Admin users will have authorisation to make changes to regular users such as deleting or creating them.
 Admin users can also make posts for available classes and update them as they go.

-#### Class timetable search
+#### Class timetable

 - Users can search for the different types of classes such as pilates, yoga, group training classes etc.
 - Users can view all the available sessions in a weekly time.
 - Admins can retrieve booking details for each specific classes and can look up users details so they can update them on any changes.
+- Admins can create new classes or update or delete the class timetable

 #### Booking screen
 - clients can choose specific time slot to attend the chosen class from the search results
 - will prompt clients to login/ register if not already logged in

+#### Nice to have

 #### Payment screen

-- after booking you can pay a single class or book a set number of classes as credit.
+- After booking you can pay a single class or book a set number of classes as credit.

-### FOR ADMIN/STAFF
+### FOR ADMIN/STAFF ONLY
 #### Class timetable and search update
 - Admins can update the weekly class schedule and assign staff/admin to each class.